December 16, 2016

-For her pediatric tumor cases, Groves and colleagues from Johns Hopkins Children's Center medical and radiation oncology work together to develop an individual treatment plan for each patient to optimize outcomes.
+For her pediatric tumor cases, Groves and colleagues from pediatric medical and radiation oncology work together to develop an individual treatment plan for each patient to optimize outcomes.

 No matter what condition her patients have, her primary goal is to help patients and their families get back a sense of normalcy.